 Everything we do in the Park is guided by the six objectives: Landscape, Countryside, Biodiversity, Recreation, Rural Economy and Community Participation.
 The boxes below provide links to more information on our work to enhance the Colne Valley and engage local people with the countryside on their doorstep.
 Information on our work to respond to development proposals can be seen here.

 Colne Valley Landscape Partnership Bringing together a group of partners with the desire to improve the Colne Valley for the benefit of people and wildlife.
-This Partnership Programme runs until end of Dec 2021 and will deliver a suite of projects with a £2.5m funding pot; £1.63 of which is from the Heritage Lottery.
+This Partnership Programme runs until September 2022 and will deliver a suite of projects with a £2.5m funding pot; £1.63 of which is from the Heritage Lottery.
 Enhancements will cover: physical improvements to countryside and river settings, habitat improvements, community activities and will foster a greater understanding of the Colne Valley amongst residents, visitors and those with a more professional interaction such as council planning departments.

 Groundwork’s Green Teams are a successful model which prepare local unemployed residents for careers in conservation and horticulture through working a waged 6-month work placement in grounds improvement and maintenance as a pathway into further employment at the end of the programme.